OSGeo/PROJ/docs/source/operations/projections/airocean.rst

 Airocean
 ********************************************************************************

-The Airocean map projection is based on the Dymaxion Fuller projection, which is a icosahedron polyhedral projection that intends to lay down continental landmasses into a contiguous map with minimal scale and angular distorsion while preserving land surfaces from (most) interruptions.
+The Airocean map projection is a icosahedron polyhedral projection that intends to lay down continental landmasses into a contiguous map with minimal scale and angular distorsion while preserving land surfaces from (most) interruptions.
 In comparison to the Snyder's Icosahedral Equal Area, this projection relies on a specific way to orient and cut the icosahedron so that most interruptions lie within the ocean.
-The projection was first invented by Buckminster Fuller in 1943 using a cubostahedron as basis.
+The projection was first invented by Buckminster Fuller in 1943 using a cuboctahedron as basis.
 The idea to use an icosahedron came later in 1954, and it wasn't until 1978 that the projection was formally mathematically defined :cite:`Gray1995`.